96boards/website/_projects/view/androidtv/README.md

     This project attempts to build Android TV on the DragonBoard™ 410c from Arrow Electronics.
 The main objective was to utilize the Android TV Input Framework, and this was done by running the built-in reference LiveTv App and Sample Input Apps.
 images:
   - AndroidTVDB410c_FrontPage.png
-image:
-  path: /assets/images/projects/androidtv-thumb.png
+image: /assets/images/projects/androidtv-thumb.png
-  name: androidtv-thumb.png
+image_name: androidtv-thumb.png
-  thumb: androidtv-thumb.png
+image_thumb:  androidtv-thumb.png
 categories:
 - dragonboard410c
 ---